 Wine Notes – Corks, Zorks and Boxes, Oh My

-My wife and I recently planned a special night out at Tuscan Kitchen in Salem, N.H.
+My wife and I recently planned a special night out at a well-known local restaurant.
 The food is great and they have a wonderful and extensive wine list, so I checked out their offerings online before we went and decided on the wine we would order.

 At the restaurant, I asked the waitress to decant the wine for us at the table.
 (I figured I’m paying the price so I might as well enjoy the full experience.)
 She brought out the bottle to confirm my selection, and then, much to my dismay, I heard click, click, click as she twisted open the Stelvin closure.
 Without the pop of natural cork, the romance was all but over.